10 Dating Profile Clichés (and What to Write Instead)

 When you see it: Could mean a balanced high-energy lifestyle or burning out and spending weekends recovering.
 Look for hints about how they balance work with relationships and downtime.

-If it’s in your profile: Be more specific and explain how relationships fit in: “I love my career, but I always reserve weekends for friends, family, and biking.”
+If it’s in your profile: Be more specific and explain how relationships fit in.
+For example, “I love my career, but I always reserve weekends for friends, family, and biking.”

 7. “Adventurous”